Milo175/Data-Analytics-Portfolio/README.md

 **Key Insights:**
 - The average victim age ranges from 38 to 42 years.
-- Crime locations are most frequently reported in 77th Street and Central divisions.
+- Crime locations are most frequently reported in two areas: 77th Street and Central.
 - Gender distribution varies per crime, with some (e.g. vehicle theft) having large amounts of unspecified gender data.
+    - Men are commonly targetted for Burglary from Vehicle or Vandalism, whereas women often fall victim to Theft of Identity.

-- In 2024–2025, cases with unspecified gender increased significantly—interpret data from these years with caution due to dataset incompleteness.
+Note: In 2024–2025, cases with unspecified gender increased significantly—interpret data from these years with caution due to dataset incompleteness.

 <br><br>

 **2. Identify the most common types of weapons used**
     - Does this differ per crime type?

+**Table 2: 4 most common weapons used**
 | Weapon Type         | Total   | Avg.
 Age | Top Area      | Male   | Female | Other/Unknown |
 |---------------------|---------|----------|---------------|--------|--------|----------------|
 | Strong Arm (No Weapon) | 174,770 | 36.6     | 77th Street    | 69,000 | 99,000 | 6,200          |